Aliases for TRIO Gene

 GeneCards Summary for TRIO Gene

 TRIO (Trio Rho Guanine Nucleotide Exchange Factor) is a Protein Coding gene.
-Diseases associated with TRIO include Mental Retardation, Autosomal Dominant 44 and Trio-Related Intellectual Disability.
-Among its related pathways are RET signaling and Developmental Biology.
+Diseases associated with TRIO include Intellectual Developmental Disorder, Autosomal Dominant 44, With Microcephaly and Intellectual Developmental Disorder, Autosomal Dominant 63, With Macrocephaly.
+Among its related pathways are NGF Pathway and RET signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is KALRN.

 UniProtKB/Swiss-Prot Summary for TRIO Gene